Go-Jos: Formation

 The troupe were formed by Jo Cook, who had been a member of the TV dance troupe the Silhouettes in the early 1960s.
-She then became a founder member of the Beat Girls, appearing in the weekly pop show on BBC2, The Beat Room, from July 1964.
+She then became a founder member of the Beat Girls, appearing in The Beat Room, a weekly pop show on BBC2, from July 1964.
 She was forced to leave the Beat Girls in October 1964 due to a contractual dispute.

 In November 1964, Top of the Pops producers had decided a dance troupe was needed to perform when the act was not available.
 Jo Cook won the job of providing this troupe, and so created the group, the Go-Jos, named after herself.
-Their first performance was on 19 November 1964 dancing to Baby Love by The Supremes.

-The group usually danced on Top of the Pops to the latest pop hits dressed in the mini skirts and high boots that were fashionable at the time.
+Their first performance was on 19 November 1964 dancing to "Baby Love" by the Supremes.
+When dancing on Top of the Pops to the latest pop hits, the group were usually dressed in the mini skirts and high boots that were fashionable at the time.
 The Go-Jos were not fully resident; they typically only appeared every few weeks.

 Top of the Pops

 In the beginning, on Top of the Pops, Linda Hotchkin and Jane Bartlett performed with Pat Hughes.
-Pat Hughes left towards the end of June 1965 and Jo Cook herself appeared over the next few months.
+Hughes left towards the end of June 1965, and Jo Cook herself appeared over the next few months.

-The troupe changed again in later 1965 when Jo Cook finally quit dancing to focus on choreography.
+The troupe changed again later in 1965 when Jo Cook finally quit dancing to focus on choreography.
 Barbara von der Heyde and Thelma Bignell joined by the beginning of 1966, and Linda Hotchkin temporarily left, creating a three-person group.

-Linda Hotchkin rejoined in early 1967, and the group expanded to six in 1968 with the addition of Lesley Larbey and Wendy Hillhouse.
+Hotchkin rejoined in early 1967, and the group expanded to six in 1968 with the addition of Lesley Larbey and Wendy Hillhouse.

 However, the BBC decided in mid-1968 to replace the Go-Jos with Pan's People on Top of the Pops.

-Their final performance was on 20 June 1968, dancing to Jumping Jack Flash by The Rolling Stones.
+Their final performance was on 20 June 1968, dancing to "Jumping Jack Flash" by the Rolling Stones.

-Only one Top of the Pops performance by the Go-Jos is known to survive, Reflections by Diana Ross and the Supremes, transmitted on 26 December 1967.
+Only one Top of the Pops performance by the Go-Jos is known to survive, "Reflections" by Diana Ross and the Supremes, transmitted on 26 December 1967.

 The Jo Cook Dancers

-Jo Cook rebadged the Go-Jos as the Jo Cook dancers when they appeared on the sixth and last series of Thank Your Lucky Stars, replacing the Dance Centre group, the Lucky Stars.
+Jo Cook rebadged the Go-Jos as the Jo Cook Dancers when they appeared on the sixth and last series of Thank Your Lucky Stars, replacing the Dance Centre group, the Lucky Stars.

 This series ran from 2 October 1965 to 31 December 1966 with regular Go-Jo dancers Linda Hotchkin, Jane Bartlett, Barbara von der Heyde and Thelma Bignell in performances with a chart band.

 Timeline

-The following chart shows the timeline of the GoJos on Top of the Pops and the Jo Cook dancers and GoJos on Thank Your Lucky Stars.
+The following chart shows the timeline of the GoJos on Top of the Pops and the Jo Cook Dancers and GoJos on Thank Your Lucky Stars.